California is a gambler’s paradise when it comes to casinos, even though casino gambling is illegal in the state.

 Morongo Casino Resort & Spa

-Morongo Casino Resort & Spa is located just 20 minutes west of Palm Springs and recently underwent an expansion project that added 65,000 square feet of gaming space to the resort.
-It currently features 150,000 square feet in total, with 4,000 slot machines and a poker room that allows for 20 private tables for poker games such as Texas hold’em.
+Morongo Casino Resort & Spa is located just 20 minutes west of Palm Springs.
+It currently features 150,000 square feet in total, with 4,000 slot machines, and a poker room that allows for 20 private tables for poker games such as Texas hold’em.
+It also boasts a 310-room hotel and a world-class spa.

 Address: 49750 Seminole Dr., Cabazon, CA 92230